 Don't forget to dilute the essential oils with a carrier oil.
 Never put pure essential oils directly on your cat.

-Make sure to only use very small amounts of essential oils on cats and always test it on a small area of the cat when trying a new oil.
+Make sure to only use very small amounts of essential oils on cats and always test them on a small area of the cat when trying a new oil.
 Wait 24 hours to make sure there are no reactions before you use the oil on a larger area.

 How to Use Essential Oils for Pets

 Another option is to dilute the essential oils with water in a spray bottle and carefully spray them on your pet.
-Or you can out a few drops of essential oils in your diffuser and let it run for 10 to 15 minutes in your home.
+Or you can put a few drops of essential oils in your diffuser and let it run for 10 to 15 minutes in your home.